 In 1996, Harvey commenced working with the Associated Musicians of Greater New York, Local 802, as one of its counsel.
 He had in fact been a member of this Union since 1994.
 He also writes a regular column, The Legal Corner for the Allegro, Local 802's official newspaper.(See Articles and Publication Section).
 He prides himself on providing quality low cost legal representation to professional musicians and recording artists.

 In 2003, Harvey formed the Law Office of Harvey Mars, LLC and commenced practicing law as a sole practitioner.

 Harvey has written extensively and serves as an Editor for BNA's Treatise, "Employee and Union member Guide to Labor Law" and is also a per diem lecturer at Baruch College and Columbia University's Teacher's College.
 He is active in the New York State Bar Association, AFL-CIO Lawyers Coordinating Committee and the National Employment Lawyers Association.
-Harvey has achieved a AV Preeminent Peer Review rating from Martindale Hubbell and has also been selected a Metro New York Super Lawyer for six years in a row.
+Harvey has achieved a AV Preeminent Peer Review rating from Martindale Hubbell and has also been selected a Metro New York Super Lawyer for ten consecutive years in a row.
 In addition, he has been chosen as a member of the American Society of Legal Advocates and received recognition as a “Empire State Counsel” for his pro bono service.
-Always striving to advance his skills and training, Harvey recently acquired a Basic Leadership Skills Certificate, a Certificate of Labor Studies from Cornell ILR and is working towards an Advanced Certificate of labor Studies and a Certificate of Advanced Collective Bargaining from the Cornell School of Industrial and Labor Relations,
+Always striving to advance his skills and training, Harvey recently acquired a Basic Leadership Skills Certificate, a Certificate of Labor Studies as well as an Advanced Certificate of labor Studies and a Certificate of Advanced Collective Bargaining from the Cornell School of Industrial and Labor Relations,